 An Accredited Doctor of Physical Therapy Program With Two Options:

-Physical Therapy Traditional Program
+Traditional DPT Program

 The physical therapy program reserves the right to make program and admission requirement changes without prior notice.

-Our DPT program will prepare graduates to:
+Our Weekend PTA to DPT Bridge Program will prepare graduates to:

 - Practice as professional therapists